BobSteagall/CppNow2017/README.md

 $ ./alloc [args]
 ```

+To see how to run the program, invoke it with no arguments or with the ``-h`` argument.

 ## Running the Batch Scripts

 There are several very simple scripts in the ``code`` subdirectory that I used to do batch builds (``make_for_*.sh``) and batch runs (``poc_run_for*.sh`` and ``run_for_*.sh``) of the test program.
 These scripts were mostly for my convenience when generating the results I used in the presentation.